Skip to content

 3. Iterate with patch_content for surgical edits

-The skill automatically checks your integrations, reads SDK documentation, validates before declaring anything ready, and asks about org scoping.
+The skill checks integrations, reads SDK documentation, validates before declaring ready, and asks about org scoping.

 Terminal window